 Why is it important for sales and marketing to work together?

-Getting your sales and marketing teams on the same page helps drive better results for both your employees and your organization.
+When sales and marketing align on targeting and messaging, conversion rates increase and teams waste less time on unqualified leads.
 Here’s why you should add sales and marketing alignment to the top of your to-do list.

 1. It delivers a better customer experience